starlight36/fetch-http-client/README.md

 # Feedback

-If you any questions, use [Issues](https://github.com/starlight36/fetch-http-client/issues).
+If you have any questions, use [Issues](https://github.com/starlight36/fetch-http-client/issues).

 Sina Weibo: [@starlight36](http://weibo.com/starlight36)